Choosing the Perfect Apples

-Each type of apple has it own distinct flavor.
+Each type of apple has its own distinct flavor.
 Try several and find your favorite.
-My grandmother's favorite was the old fashioned Jonathon apple, but my kid's love the new Honeycrisp.
+My grandmother's favorite was the old-fashioned Jonathon apple, but my kids love the new Honeycrisp.
 My son wants Golden Delicious every once in a while for its distinct taste.

 - Autumn Gala—This apple is crisp and sweet and isn't recommended for cooking.
 The apple has a wonderful aroma.

 - Braeburn—These apples have a unique flavor all their own with a cross of sweet and tart flavors.
 The skin is a reddish/orange/yellow on a green background.
 They store well.
 It is considered a superior apple for eating.